SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 The NPM package `jsdoc-to-markdown` is a package that enables the developer to extract JSDOC comments into markdown files.
 It takes a minimum of one paramater, specifying the files from which the documentation is to be extracted.
-To automate documentation and build of the documentation website,  the NPM package `jsdoc-to-markdown` was utilized, wrapped in an NPM script that extracts JSDOC documentation from the specified files into a markdown file.
+To automate documentation and build of the documentation website,  the NPM package `jsdoc-to-markdown` was utilized; wrapped in an NPM script that extracts JSDOC documentation from the specified files into a markdown file.

 This markdown file will then be streamed into the Docusaurus build pipeline, where it will be rendered in its own tab.
 Docusaurus, built on react, will build HTML files out of the markdown documents available and create a client side rendered web app.